Ventilator rush: UK says new ones will be approved next week

 Hancock said he hoped the new ventilators would be approved for use in hospitals by the end of next week.

 “I would be surprised if it was longer than then,” he said.
+“We need as many as you can possibly make and we will buy them.”

 A source familiar with the manufacturing situation told Reuters that the prototype would be available next week with manufacturing to start in 4 weeks time.
+Other industry sources told Reuters that they were ready to act but that they needed more details from government on what was expected from them.

 British companies have formed three teams, led by aerospace engineer Meggitt (MGGT.L) and carmakers McLaren and Nissan (7201.T) to pursue the rapid production of ventilators.
 European planemaker Airbus (AIR.PA) has offered help with 3D technology and facilities if other companies need it.